baro

 baro --llm codex "Your goal" # every phase via OpenAI Codex CLI

-baro --llm openai "Your goal" # every phase via Mozaik-native OpenAI Responses
+baro --llm openai "Your goal" # every phase via Mozaik-native OpenAI calls

-baro --llm hybrid "Your goal" # Claude on Architect/Planner/Surgeon, Codex on Story/Critic
+baro --llm hybrid "Your goal" # Claude plans and reviews, Codex writes

 The DAG, the event bus, the participant set, the prompts — all identical across providers.
 The only thing that moves is which transport every call rides on.